Courts view GOP fraud claims skeptically as Democrats score key legal victories over mail voting

 Separately, pending further review, a federal appeals court on Sunday stayed a lower court’s injunction that would allow mail ballots in Wisconsin to count if postmarked by Election Day and received up to six days later.

-“The RNC routinely prevails on the most important claims, even before unfriendly courts,” said Merritt in a statement, adding: “We have won already won at the Supreme Court and many Federal Appellate courts, and we expect more victories to come.”
+“The RNC routinely prevails on the most important claims, even before unfriendly courts,” said Merritt in a statement, adding: “We have . . . already won at the Supreme Court and many Federal Appellate courts, and we expect more victories to come.”

 Robert Barnes and Ann Marimow contributed to this report.